 SD card or eMMC selection

-After completing all three options, click the Next button as shown below.
+After completing all three selections, click the Next button as shown below.

 1.2.6.
 Customize the system

-After completing the above selections, clicking the Next button will automatically open the System Customization screen.
+After completing the above selections, the System Customization screen will automatically open.
 This screen is used to set the board’s login password and enable certain services to start automatically.

 After customization, click the Save button to proceed to the next step.